Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

-The minor difference between having access to the oracle channel $\mc{E}$ and the third setting described above is that there we considered a finite dimensional space $\mc{H}_P$ for the internal randomness, the settings become equivalent as the dimension of $\mc{H}_P$ grows.
+Again, the difference to the setting above is the assumed independence of different arms of the variables $X^i$.

 Note that the second and the third setting are equivalent if we are allowed to use each of the oracles $O_{X_t}$ only once.
-Multiple invocations can be useful to uncompute parts of the computation, avoiding that the state of the system decoheres.
-As we will discuss next, the appropriate model depends on the concrete situation at hand.
-Note that all three settings are generalizations of the classical bandit problem.
+Multiple invocations can be useful to uncompute parts of the computation and thereby avoiding decoherence of the system.